0bipinnata0/heap/README.md

 # @0bipinnata0/heap

-A TypeScript implementation of a min heap data structure that supports both ESM and CommonJS.
+A high-performance TypeScript implementation of a min heap data structure that supports both ESM and CommonJS.
+This implementation is optimized for handling large datasets and provides stable ordering for elements with equal priorities.

 ## Installation